-Friends of Chevy Chase Circle is a local non-profit, (501 (c)(3), volunteer organization of DC and Maryland neighbors, local businesses and civic groups that have banded together to work with the National Park Service to renew, beautify, maintain and protect Chevy Chase Circle, a historic landmark and a gateway to the Nation’s Capital.
+Friends of Chevy Chase Circle is a local (501 (c)(3) non-profit, volunteer organization of DC and Maryland neighbors, local businesses and civic groups that have banded together to work with the National Park Service to renew, beautify, maintain and protect Chevy Chase Circle, a historic landmark and a gateway to the Nation’s Capital.
 FoCCC is made up of a community board from both Chevy Chase, Maryland, and Chevy Chase, DC and is unique in pulling support from both sides of the boundary line.

-Historic Chevy Chase DC is an all-volunteer historical society 501(c)(3) dedicated to preserving, celebrating, and sharing the unique history of the Chevy Chase circa-1907 community.
+Historic Chevy Chase DC is an all-volunteer historical society 501(c)(3) non-profit dedicated to preserving, celebrating, and sharing the unique history of the Chevy Chase circa-1907 community.
 The organization, founded in 1990, is celebrating its 30th year as a nonprofit historical society conducting research and documenting the history, design architecture, landscape, streetscape and development of Chevy Chase DC.
 They are regularly engaged in efforts to preserve the stories and places that are core to the community and they hold numerous events to help tell its story.

 Lafayette Home and School Association (HSA) is a group of volunteer parents, Lafayette staff, and local community members involved with Lafayette Elementary School.
 The HSA is a 501(c)(3) non-profit, similar to a traditional PTA.
 The HSA’s primary mission is to bring home and school closer together, promoting cooperation among parents, teachers, and other staff, the community, and the D.C. government, and to work for the best interests of the children.
 See Lafayette calendar of events and follow Lafayette ES on Facebook.